canonical/kafka-k8s-operator/docs/how-to/cluster/migrate.md

 export CONNECT_ENDPOINTS=$(juju show-unit kafka-connect/0 --format json | yq '.. | ."public-address"? // empty' | tr -d '"')
 ```

-To start the MirrorMaker replication task, make an HTTP request to Charmed Apache Kafka Connect, using the credentials and endpoints for both Kafka clusters:
+To start the MirrorMaker replication task, make an HTTP request to Kafka Connect, using the credentials and endpoints for both Kafka clusters:

 <details>